hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 I read somewhere it switches to 300mA if it receieves too much current?
 The yellow light isn't on all the time.
 Now the yellow light is off (after about 40 minutes).

-Installed Arduino IDE (Note: At this point I installed 2.0.2, but use 1.8.12- more on that later)
+Installed Arduino IDE (Note: At this point I already installed 2.0.2, but use 1.8.12- more on that later) (update 11-22: 2.0.2 has at least some limited functionality with the Artemis board)

 Installed PuTTY